nordp/iMat/readme.md

     Should program launch in maximized mode?
     How should resizing be handled?
-    Should the next and previous buttons actions be handled throgh an Interface?
+    Should resources be released when not used to minimize Memory usage?

 **FXML Files:**

    **cart.fxml:**